isabella232/limitless-flows-blueprint/blueprint/index.md

 You can import these flows from the "Architect Flows" GUI.
 For more information see, [Import or export a flow](https://help.mypurecloud.com/?p=2730 "Goes to the the Import or export a flow article") in the Genesys Cloud Resource Center.

 ### Flow variables
-For all flows, you will need to set the following flow variables.
-You can set these in the ***Resources>Data*** area of each flow.
+For all flows, you need to set the following flow variables.
+You can set these variables in the ***Resources>Data*** area of each flow.

 ![Set flow variables](images/003.png "Set flow variables")